lwoodbury/DoorMonitor/README.md

 2x IR gate sensors, DFROBOT SEN0239

 # TODO:

-Do we clear the log and persistent vars every midnight and create a new file?
-Easier to load data into a spreadsheet if we keep the same file, maybe we have a daily total and just reset at midnight?
-More chance of losing whole file?
+Keep logged data in a single big file but take daily backups at midnight in a separate file.
+Keep currentTotal, but replace the forever total with a dailyTotal and reset both variables at midnight, forever total will be managed in spreadsheet2
+At midnight reset of currentTotal count should be 0, save the actual figure in the main file as a EODerror or something, this will be minused from dailyTotal in spreadsheet.
+Log data hourly
 What about time drift?
+Is it significant?
 How do we reset it?
 Just plug it into a computer occasionally and sketch can do?
 How long before the SD fills up?
-How often do we save data to SD?
 Do we need a manual reset from web page if it goes wrong?

-#### Luke Woodbury 11th November 2025
+#### Luke Woodbury 14th November 2025